 G-Locus

-Progressive greying causes a dog’s eumelanin pigment color to fade over time.
-Black fades to grey or silver grey while brown fades to a beige, sandy reddish-cream shade.
+Progressive graying causes a dog’s eumelanin pigment color to fade over time.
+Black fades to gray or silver gray while brown fades to a beige, sandy reddish-cream shade.

 In some dog breeds, puppies are born with regular black or brown eumelanin pigment but over time the coat color fades to a lighter and paler shade.

-This phenomenon is called progressive greying or progressive fading.
+This phenomenon is called progressive graying or progressive fading.
 It usually starts in young puppies but can take up to several years until complete.

 Progressive Greying Dogs Irish Wolfhound Puppy

-Progressive greying only affects bearded dogs and is found in many wirehaired or curly dog breeds.
-Greying begins at the hair base and is influenced by hair age.
+Progressive graying only affects bearded dogs and is found in many wirehaired or curly dog breeds.
+Graying begins at the hair base and is influenced by hair age.
 It causes a gradual decrease of pigment density in the cortex of the growing hair shaft.

 Since the coat in many furnished breeds grows continuously the color in the hair tips grows out over time.
 And shaving these dogs can speed up the perceived loss of color when we cut off all of the darker and older hair.